A top 3 best practices in Geofence Advertising

 August 30, 2022

-I’ve talked about Burger King and how they hit a location-based marketing home run with their $.01 Whopper deal in an attempt to steer away customers from McDonald's.
-That had me thinking, what other great geofence marketing strategies are there?
+If you’ve read our previous blog and some of our earlier stuff, you probably know all about geofence advertising.
+So why another blog on the topic?
+Hear me out.
+You'll have certainly heard about Burger King and how they hit a location-based marketing home run with their $.01 Whopper deal in an attempt to steer away customers from McDonald's.
+But, there are other great geofence advertising examples out there.

 My meeting with Yoda.
 No, this isn't from the film, a friend of mine took a video and I made a gif out of it.
 Source: trust me bro.